Roots and Radishes

 Ingredients needed for pumpkin pie overnight oats.

-• Whole rolled oats - I recommend whole rolled oats for this particular recipe (not steel cut or quick oats).
+• Whole rolled oats - Best for texture, and quick oats can also be used.
 For gluten free oats, make sure to check the label on your oats for certified gluten free.

-• Chia seeds - For added healthy fats, fiber, and protein, and to help absorb some of the liquid for thick and creamy results.
+• Chia seeds - For added nourishing fats, fiber, and protein, and to help absorb some of the liquid for thick and creamy results.

 • Pumpkin - No pie filling here!
 We're just looking for real canned pumpkin purée.

 • Vanilla Greek yogurt - Ideally something with limited added sugar, such as the kind by Siggi's (which I'm obsessed with, by the way).
-It's worth noting that Siggi's has a seasonal pumpkin spice yogurt that would be so fun to try in these overnight oats.
+They also have a delish seasonal pumpkin spice yogurt that would be amazing in this... yum!

 • Milk - Any kind will work!
-Lately I've been using lactose-free dairy for a protein boost.
+For more protein, opt for dairy (lactose-free for me, lately!) or a higher protein plant milk.

 Substitutions & Variations